 See more photos on my Facebook page.

 Address: Junin 1760, Buenos Aires.

 It opens every day from 7 am to 6 pm.
-There are free guided tours in different languages.
+Entrance is free of charge.
+Free guided tours in Spanish only.